wangantian/wangantian.github.io/_resources/vitis_install.md

 Version 0904 has an issue with SSD port labeled as C is not usable with Intel i7 14700k CPU.
 Later BIOS versions may fix this issue.
 0816 version has good support for Intel i7 13700k CPU.
 You can install Ubuntu 24.04 with later BIOS (like 1801), but it cannot support Xilinx toolchain at this moment.
 The steps for the installation is avaliable [https://www.asus.com/support/faq/1012815/](https://www.asus.com/support/faq/1012815/).
-You can download the driver from [https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI](https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI)
+You can download the driver from [https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI](https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI) And you can refresh your BIOS following the method in [https://www.youtube.com/watch?v=zDAP7DQOSgU](https://www.youtube.com/watch?v=zDAP7DQOSgU).

 # Vitis unified design download and installation
 The Vitis is can be download from [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)